Richard Schultz

 Regulation of degradation of maternal mRNA

 Degradation of maternal mRNA is thought to be essential to undergo the maternal-to-embryonic transition.
 Messenger RNA is extremely stable during oocyte growth in mouse and MSY2, an abundant germ cell-specific RNA-binding protein, likely serves as a mediator of global mRNA stability.
-Oocyte maturation, however, triggers an abrupt transition in which most mRNAs are significantly degraded.
+Oocyte maturation, however, triggers an abrupt transition in which most mRNAs are degraded to different extents.
 We noted that CDK1-mediated phosphorylation of MSY2 triggers this transition.
 In addition, we have found that critical components of the RNA degradation machinery are maternal mRNAs that are recruited during oocyte maturation and are also critical for the transition from mRNA stability to instability.
 Current studies are focusing on dissecting out the contributions of the 5'-to-3' and 3'-to-5' degradation pathways and the effect of inhibiting degradation of maternal mRNAs on early development.

 Effect of culture on gene expression and behavior

 The use of assisted reproductive technologies (ART) to treat human infertility is gaining widespread use, and it is estimated ~5 million children have been conceived using ART.
 Disconcerting to many researchers is that the clinical procedures used in ART are rapidly outpacing the underlying science, an example of ART before science.
 We have noted that culture conditions can perturb global patterns of gene expression in preimplantation mouse embryos.
 In particular, certain culture conditions result in biallelic expression of the imprinted H19 gene in the blastocyst, and this biallelic expression persists in extra-embryonic tissue following implantation.
 Recent retrospective studies have unmasked an increased incidence of certain syndromes that are the result of loss-of-imprinting, highlighting the concern about the aggressive practice of ART.
 The long-term developmental and behavioral consequences of ART are unknown.
 To address this, we have developed a mouse model to study the effects of embryo culture, which is an integral part of every ART-conceived child, on behavior in the offspring.
 We find that mice derived from cultured embryos exhibit specific behavioral alterations in anxiety and spatial memory, e.g., mice derived from cultured embryos display deficiencies in spatial memory.
 We are pursuing these studies by (1) examining the effect of different culture conditions on the expression of a battery of imprinted genes, as well as on global patterns of gene expression , (2) altering the culture conditions to minimize or eliminate the behavioral consequences of culture, and (3) mimicking clinical procedures known to produce “low quality eggs” used in ART affect gene expression in the embryos and behavior in the offspring in our mouse model system.
-The work on imprinted gene expression is done collaboration with Marisa Bartolomei and the work on behavior is done in collaboration with Ted Abel.
+The work on imprinted gene expression is done collaboration with Marisa Bartolomei and the work on behavior was done in collaboration with Ted Abel.

-Selected Publications:
+Selected Publications

 Ma, J., Flemr, M., Strnad, H., Svoboda, P., and Schultz, R.M.
 (2012).
 Maternally-recruited DCP1A and DCP2 1 contribute to mRNA degradation during oocyte maturation and genome activation in mouse.
 Biol.
 Reprod.
-In Press.
+88, 1-12.

 Schindler, K., Davydenko, O., Fram, Brianna, Lampson, M.A., and Schultz, R.M.
 (2012).
 Maternally-recruited Aurora C kinase is more stable than Aurora B to support mouse oocyte maturation and early development.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 109, E2215-2222.